-The Manchester Northern Gateway is a key part of the city’s Northern Powerhouse Initiative, and covers substantial areas of brownfield and greenfield land between the M60, M62 and M66.
+The Manchester Northern Gateway is a key part of the city’s Northern Powerhouse initiative and covers substantial areas of brownfield and greenfield land between the M60, M62 and M66.

-The plan has a 200 ha. green gateway in the north running down a green/blue infrastructure corridor which separates the northern employment hub from the southern community hub, with new public transport corridors connecting them both, and to the wider area.
+The prepared plan included a 200 ha. green gateway in the north, running down a green/blue infrastructure corridor which separates the northern employment hub from the southern community hub.
+Also included was new public transport corridors connecting both sections to each other, and to the wider area.

-The former links from a remodelled Junction on the M62 via a Parkway employment zone to an Advanced Manufacturing Park / University zone in the north, giving a total employment area of over 300 ha. and 50,000 new jobs.
-The southern community hub unites education, health, retail and leisure uses at the heart of a new community of over 10,000 homes connected by a dedicated public transport corridor to a Park & Ride in the south and motorways in the north.
+The green gateway in the north linked from a remodelled junction on the M62, via a parkway employment zone to an advanced manufacturing park/university zone, giving a total employment area of over 300 ha. and 50,000 new jobs.
+The southern community hub united education, health, retail, and leisure uses at the heart of a new community of over 10,000 homes.
+This area is connected by a dedicated public transport corridor, including a Park & Ride in the south and motorways in the north.